NaomiKriger/pdf_crawler/README.md

 # Welcome to pdf_crawler!
-This is a RESTful API project, developed in Python/Flask, which enables you to upload PDF files, and get/delete the data that was extracted from these files by using HTTP requests.
+This is a RESTful API project, developed in Python/Flask and uses SQLAlchemy.
+The app enables you to upload PDF files, and get/delete the data that was extracted from these files by using HTTP requests.

 ## General Logic / Flow
 The app expects the receive PDF files, where each PDF file contains text including phone number(s).